tobico/jquery-calendrical/README.md

 You can add Calendrical date and time pickers to your existing text fields using the following functions:

+  * .calendricalDate
-  * calendricalDate
+  * .calendricalTime
-  * calendricalTime
+  * .calendricalDateRange
-  * calendricalDateRange
+  * .calendricalTimeRange
-  * calendricalTimeRange
+  * .calendricalDateTimeRange

 See `example.html` for examples of how to use these functions.